 Once you have found a suitable property that matches your budget and preferences, contact the owner.
 As the homeowner shows you the property, ask as many questions as you need.
 At this point, a short form valuation can be a valuable tool.
 This brief report contains both an internal and external inspection of a house along with reviews of the sale of comparable properties as well as prevailing market conditions.
 This gives you a third party perspective of the house's condition as well as a good gauge of how closely the owner has priced his property to fair market value.

 Before making an offer, it is a good idea to enlist the aid of a local lawyer with experience in real estate to aid you in the buying process.
 When making an offer, base it on the prices of similar properties recently sold in the area.
-Remember to take an objective approach; deduct a few dollars from your offer from parts or add-ons to the house which you think do not add value to the property.
+Remember to take an objective approach; deduct a few dollars from your offer from parts or add-ons to the house that you think do not add value to the property.